 The treatment approach that informs our training has been influenced by the work of Salvador Minuchin and his Structural Model of Family Therapy.
 Each of the senior faculty members at the Center for Family Based Training spent their early careers at the Philadelphia Child Guidance Center, which was internationally respected for its innovative systemic approach to the treatment of children and adolescents.

-The current clinical model taught through the Center for Family Based Training is founded on the idea that a child’s functioning is best understood and treated within the context of family and community relationships.
-Although systemic at its core, the current clinical model also incorporates more recent thinking about the role of attachment, development, and trauma in shaping children and their caregivers’ interactions with one another and the larger community, and their response to treatment.
-The following 10 principles guide our approach to treatment.
+The clinical model taught through the Center for Family Based Training, Ecosystemic Structural Family Therapy (ESFT), is based on the idea that a child’s functioning is best understood and treated within the context of family and community relationships.
+This model is systemic at its core but is integrative.
+It incorporates theory and research related to attachment, child development, and complex trauma in understanding children’s behavior and their family’s interactions with one another and the larger community.
+For a one-page graphical overview of the ESFT clinical model, as applied to intensive in-home services, click here.
+This graphic describes the problem, the target treatment population, key components of treatment, and expected treatment outcomes.
+The following ten principles guide an ESFT approach to treatment.

 - Treatment is child-centered.